Campusoft/knowledge_base/architecture/DDD.md

 A specification is a named, reusable, combinable and testable class to filter the Domain Objects based on the business rules.

+Specification is an interface that defines one method: IsSatisfiedBy which return boolean to assert that the specification is satisfied.
+So, every single business rule should be represented by a class that implements the ISpecification interface.

+Implement validations in the domain model layer Validations are usually implemented in domain entity constructors or in methods that can update the entity.
+There are multiple ways to implement validations, such as verifying data and raising exceptions. if the validation fails.
+There are also more advanced patterns such as using the Specification pattern for validations, and the Notification pattern to return a collection of errors instead of returning an exception for each validation as it occurs

 ## Referencias